-Stainalloy is specialized in the 300-series stainless steels, classified as austenitic.
-These grades of stainless have chromium (approx. 18 to 30%) and nickel (approx. 6 to 20%) as their major alloying additions.
-Austenitic Stainless steel alloys exhibits excellent corrosion resistance, has a high ease of fabrication, outstanding formability, and tremendous strength at high temperatures and pressure.
+Stainalloy is specialized in the 300-series stainless steels, classified as austenitic steels.
+These material austenitic grades have chromium (approx. 18 to 30%) and nickel (approx. 6 to 20%) as their major alloying additions.
+Austenitic stainless steel alloys exhibit excellent corrosion resistance, have a high ease of fabrication, outstanding formability, and tremendous strength at high temperatures and pressure.
 Austenitic stainless steel is a type of steel alloy which is composed of chromium, nickel, other minor alloys, iron and carbon.

-Due to its controlled carbon content of 0,04% to 0,10%, stainless Steel 304H UNS S30409 provides improved mechanical strength and is to ensure mechanical integrity up to temperatures of 1500°F.
+Due to its controlled stainless steel carbon content of 0,04% to 0,10%, stainless steel 304H UNS S30409 provides improved mechanical strength and ensures mechanical integrity up to temperatures of 1500°F.

-Stainless Steel 317L UNS S31703 is a molybdenum containing, low carbon austenitic stainless steel with increased additions of chromium, nickel, and molybdenum for better corrosion resistance and increased resistance to chemical attack for sulfurous, acetic, formic, citric, and tartaric acids.
+Stainless Steel 317L UNS S31703 is a molybdenum-containing, low carbon austenitic stainless steel with increased additions of chromium, nickel and molybdenum for better corrosion resistance and increased resistance to chemical attack from sulfurous, acetic, formic, citric, and tartaric acids.
 Due to its low carbon content, 317L also provides resistance to sensitization when welded and higher creep, stress to rupture, and tensile strength at elevated temperatures.
 It is non-magnetic in the annealed condition but may become slightly magnetic after welding.

-Stainless Steel 321 UNS S32100 is a titanium stabilized austenitic stainless steel with good general corrosion resistance.
-It has excellent resistance to intergranular corrosion after exposure to temperatures in the chromium carbide precipitation range of 800 – 1500°F. It also possesses good low temperature toughness.
+Stainless Steel 321 UNS S32100 is a titanium stabilized austenitic stainless steel with good general resistance to corrosion.
+It has excellent resistance to intergranular corrosion after exposure to temperatures in the chromium carbide precipitation wide range of 800 – 1500°F. It also possesses good low temperature toughness.

 Stainless Steel 321H UNS S32109 is the higher carbon (0,04% to 0,10%) version of the alloy.
 It was developed for enhanced creep resistance and for higher strength at temperatures above 1000°F.